 Adoration is the first act of the virtue of religion.
 To adore God is to acknowledge, in respect and absolute submission, the "nothingness of the creature" who would not exist but for God.
 To adore God is to praise Him and humble oneself, as Mary did in the Magnificat, confessing with gratitude that He has done great things and holy is his name (cf. Luke 1:46-49).
 The worship of the one God sets man free from turning in on himself, from the slavery of sin and the idolatry of the world.
 (CCC 2097).
 Pope Benedict XVI: "Without the Eucharist, the Church simply does not exist."

-Kathleen Beckman is Co-founder and President of Foundation of Prayer for Priests, an international apostolate of prayer and catechesis for the holiness of priests through spiritual motherhood and fatherhood.
+Kathleen Beckman is Co-founder and President of Foundation of Prayer for Priests, an international apostolate of prayer and catechesis for the holiness of priests through prayer, sacrifice, service and study.

 She has served the Church for twenty-five years as a Catholic evangelist, Ignition certified retreat director, radio host and author.
 A dynamic speaker, she's addressed clergy, seminarians, religious communities, and laity.
-Often featured on Catholic TV and radio outlets such as EWTN, and the Catholic Channel, she hosts the Radio Maria weekly program titled, "Eucharist, Mercy & Saints".
+Often featured on Catholic TV and radio outlets such as EWTN, and the Catholic Channel, she hosted the Radio Maria weekly program titled, "Eucharist, Mercy & Saints" for five years.
 She writes for www.CatholicExchange.Com.
 Since 2000, she has served in the Church's ministry of healing, deliverance and exorcism, assisting priests internationally.

-Sophia Institute Press has published Kathleen’s last three books: "Praying for Priests: A Mission for the New Evangelization", "God's Healing Mercy: Finding Your Path to Forgiveness, Peace & Joy", and "When Women Pray: Eleven Catholic Women on the Power of Prayer".
+Sophia Institute Press published Kathleen’s last three books: "Praying for Priests", "God's Healing Mercy", and "When Women Pray".

 Learn more in the "About Us" section.